Close

 Multiple Payment Modes

-While the low premiums already make these plans lucrative, different payment methods add to the benefits and suit a wider range of policy buyers.
-They may pay the premiums yearly, half-yearly, quarterly, or monthly, depending upon their convenience, and even as a single payment.
+While the low premiums make these plans lucrative, different payment methods add to the benefits and suit a wider range of policy buyers.
+You may pay the premiums yearly, half-yearly, quarterly, or monthly, depending upon your convenience, and even as a single premium term insurance.

 Arrow